gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 <img src="https://github.com/mestecha/AIDL21-SAGAN/blob/main/W-GAN/wgan-images/Lambda_test.png" width="110%" >

+The metrics obtained for the images are reported in the table below:

 Metric   | &#955; = 1  | &#955; = 3 | &#955; = 10 |
 :------: | ------:| ------: | ------: |